 In the reading the author mentions that the archaeology was faced with some problems in Britain.
 But the professor disagrees and says that a new guideline of the government can solve those problems.

 First of all, the reading says that many important artifacts were destroyed because of construction projects.
-However, the professor argues, before starting a new construction project the government will let some archaeologists to figure the value of sites and make a plan to preserve the artifacts of that sites.
-Government will let the projects build around the site or excavate the artifacts and document them in others place.
+However, the professor argues, before starting a new construction project the government will let some archaeologists to figure the value of sites and make a plan to preserve the artifacts of that.
+The British government will let the projects build around the site or artifacts will be excavated and documented in other place.

-Second, in contrast to the second point of reading that the financial support for archaeological research is not sufficient, the lecturer contends that according to the new guideline construction companys need pay some funds for the archaeological research.
+Second, in contrast to the second point of reading that the financial support for archaeological research is not sufficient, the lecturer contends that, according to the new guideline, construction companies need pay some funds for the archaeological research.
 It is a new source for the research, thus the financial support is enough.

-Third, as opposed to the last point in the reading that archaeology jobs were very few, a fact is pointed out in the lecture.
-The new guideline provides some new paid careers for archaeologist.
-Such as exam the site of archaeological value, make the preserve plan and process the data.
-The government hire lots of experts to do these works, so archaeology jobs are more than ever before.
+Third, as opposed to the last point in the reading that archaeology jobs were very a few, a fact is pointed out in the lecture.
+The new guideline provides some new paid jobs for archaeologists, such as examining the site of archaeological value, making the preserve plan and processing the data.
+The government hires lots of experts to do these tests, so archaeological jobs are more than ever before.
+There are more archaeological jobs than ever before.

+16,